 Enjoy Award Winning Wines From 5 Davie County Vineyards!

-Davie County is home to five wonderful vineyards with a variety of award-winning wines available to suit any taste.
-Enjoy a glass of wine with family and friends, and take part in a variety of scheduled events.
-Event schedules for each vineyard are available on the vineyard websites.
-Davie County vineyards are welcoming spots to enjoy with a group of friends and family for an hour, an afternoon or an entire evening.
+Davie County is home to five wonderful vineyards with a variety of award winning wines available to suit any taste.
+Fall and winter are a wonderful time to discover new wine pairings for your favorite holiday recipes, enjoy a glass of wine with family and friends, and take part in a variety of scheduled events.
+Event schedules for each vineyard are available on the vineyard web sites.
+Davie County Vineyards are welcoming spots to enjoy with a group of friends and family for an hour, an afternoon or an entire evening.

 RayLen Vineyards & Winery

-Raylen offers 17 award-winning wines.
+Raylen offers 16 award winning wines.
 Their white wines include Pinot Grigio, Viognier, Riesling, multiple Chardonnays and Yadkin Gold, a unique blend of their whites.
 Their red wines include Shiraz, Merlot, Cabernet Franc, Cabernet Sauvignon, and a number of blends.

 The first vines for RayLen Vineyards & Winery were planted in 1999 when Joe and Joyce Neely purchased the property.
 Until then, the property had functioned as a dairy farm for nearly a century.
 Today, the rolling hills and winding drive romance our guests as they drive through 35,000 European varietal grape vines.
 The distinctive cupola roof top of RayLen Vineyards & Winery is a beacon for the southern portion of the Yadkin Valley Appellation.
 Travelers from the highway and wanderers from the surrounding country roads are drawn to the Tasting Room to discover a new experience.
 Loyal customers return for the lush vista and a reliable favorite of RayLen’s award-winning wines.
 Vintner Steve Shepard has a long history in winemaking.
 His education and career began in Pennsylvania; since 1980, Shepard has been making wine commercially.
 Drawn south, Shepard’s North Carolina career began in 1989 at the first Yadkin Valley winery.
 The Yadkin Valley’s unique microclimate and soils have proven to be optimal for growing European varietals.
 From the date of RayLen’s purchase, Shepard helped design the vineyard for optimum growth for the 10 different European varietals grown.
 In its first three vintages, RayLen Vineyards & Winery won over 200 medals at various statewide, regional, and international competitions.
 Shepard has been recognized by Robert Parker for his 1991 vintage wines, while RayLen has been lauded by the Wine Spectator as one of the premier wineries in the Southeast.